owenBeresford/extra-panda/README.md

     - The links correlate with the text, which is good.
 	- AJ feels more confident about the site that is clearly making it easy to depart if he wishes.
 	- AJ wishes there was a copy link option, but he also thinks that he ought to read the links rather than send them to a director.
-	- Later he views the site from his phone, and discover the now too small links in the page are moved to a list at the end of the page.
+	- Later he views the site from his phone, and discover the now-too-small links in the page are moved to a list at the end of the page.
 Bonus.
 This makes this page accessible.
 	- UX: there are no hover actions on a phone, so the extra information is permanently displayed.
 	- UX: There is a warning ~ mostly for the dev ~ when links are dead to the meta building script.
-Cloudflare is blocking action.
+Cloudflare is the blocking action.
 - SM/ share feature
 	- Whilst on the phone, AJ sees there has been some redesign for the smaller screen.
 	- The row of SM links is now folded away,